310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 <th>(let’s continue to go forward as [best] as we [can], with anticipation of what is to come. because this is the dawn of a new ryuseitai…☆)</th>

-“tropical island troppeys, i will also heal everyone alongside you~♪”
+“tropical troppeys, i will also heal everyone alongside you~♪”

 “…puka! ♪”[^3]
 {% endbubble %}